keith-E/Porky/README.md

   * Notice how the first section of the terminal example above provides the user information within the terminal: pi@raspberrypi:~$.
 This section is provided as only an example, your actual environment will probably differ.

 ## Hardware List
 While some of the hardware in this section is described as 'Required' or 'Optional', this is only if you want to follow this guide step-by-step.
-This does not mean you are restricted to these components if you want to swap, subtract, or add components.
+This does not mean you are restricted to these components.
+Feel free to swap, subtract, and/or add components.
 However, for the best initial results (if your intention is to follow this guide), I highly suggest acquiring the components within the 'Required Hardware' section at the very least.
-This will enable you to train a Machine Learning model and perform Real-Time Object Detection.
-My personal favorite sites for finding components for robotic projects are [Adafruit](https://www.adafruit.com/), [RobotShop](https://www.robotshop.com/), and [eBay](https://www.ebay.com/) (useful for scoring great deals on used parts).
+This will enable you to train a customized machine learning model and perform real-time object detection with just a Raspberry Pi and the Intel Neural Compute Stick 2.
+My personal favorite sites for finding robotic components are [Adafruit](https://www.adafruit.com/), [RobotShop](https://www.robotshop.com/), [eBay](https://www.ebay.com/), and [Amazon](https://www.amazon.com/).
 The possibilities are endless!

 ### Required Hardware
 * **Raspberry Pi 3 B+** w/ MicroSD Card and a way to power the device (battery or AC wall adapter)